 A search platform powered by AI that generates direct answers and recommendations instead of a traditional list of links.

-The technical process AI engines use to retrieve external information and incorporate it into generated responses.
+The technical process AI platforms use to retrieve external information and incorporate it into generated responses.

-The question or instruction a user gives to an AI engine, which determines what brands and information the engine includes in its response.
+The question or instruction a user gives to an AI platform, which determines what brands and information the engine includes in its response.